Tell me a bit about your background and how you started your career?

 The City is constantly evolving – what are some positive changes you think should be celebrated, and what areas still need more work?

-Having featured in Brummell’s Ones to Watch list in 2017, and more recently in the Inspirational Women change makers list in 2021, what has been your biggest learning in the past four years?
+Having featured on Brummell’s Ones to Watch list in 2019, what has been your biggest achievement and your biggest learning in the past 2 years?

 In my career, without a doubt it is the #buysidewomen and #buysidementalhealth campaigns from my Buy-side Trading Community.
 Addressing key issues and vocalising what many are often afraid to articulate out loud is very important to me and I believe I have a unique position to help and to keep important topics at the forefront of everyone’s mind.
 These two campaigns champion essential topics for the financial markets and really help to shine a spotlight into much needed areas.